Cyborg Superman: Hank Henshaw

 As Cyborg Superman, Hank Henshaw possesses the ability to control and reanimate various machines.
 From his experience with Superman's birth matrix, Henshaw now has powers and genetic tissue all identical to the Man of Steel.
 As the Sinestro Corps member, he has access to a power ring fueled by fear that allows him to create any construct at will.

 Zor-El

-As Cyborg Superman, Zor-El is bionically enhanced with the ability to fly, fire powerful laser eyebeams, and project electricity from his body.
+As Cyborg Superman, Zor-El is bionically enhanced with the ability to project electricity from his body.
 His cybernetic arm can shapeshift into whatever he desires, limited only by the technology available to him at any given moment.
-He is virtually indestructible, as well as being super strong and fast.